kevinoconnor7/kevinoconnor7.github.io/about.md

 title: About
 ---

-Howdy!
 I'm Kevin and I'm a software engineer working for
 <a href="http://google.com">Google</a>.
 I'm currently working on making Docs
 more accessible and faster.
 I live and work in NYC.